 10236: Parker Golden Arrow (?): very early red pearl laminate lockdown-filler, 12.2 cm long, gold filled trim, two cap bands, one-piece section-barrel construction, two-tone nib with single central rib on arrow; rare barrel imprint with no mention of model name, no date code.
 Only a handful of these pens are known, and it seems most likely that they either predate the original Golden Arrow or immediately postdate it, prior to its renaming as the Vacuum Filler (discussion here).
 Condition is mixed, with hardly any wear and crisp imprints, but with a couple of cap lip cracks and a circumferential hairline under the clip where two laminations appear to have separated due to age shrinkage over the inner cap (see details).
-Notable super-broad factory italic nib, name engraved on barrel.
+Long-tined nib has tight central hairline extending up from base; name engraved on barrel.
 Sac has been removed to preserve color.

 10138: Parker Vacumatic: early demonstrator-like "Crystal" model, black with transparent barrel, 12.2 cm long, gold filled trim, strong barrel imprint, pre-date code, nib is slightly later with 1937 date code; early chrome-plated lockdown filler fully functional, noting dent in plunger and pitting.

 5960: Parker Vacuum Filler: black with fully transparent barrel, 12 cm long, gold filled trim, no brassing, good imprint (usually weak), typical even barrel darkening, "VACUUM FILLER" imprinted nib.